Nick Chubb: 2019 season

 During Week 2 against the New York Jets, Chubb rushed 18 times for 62 yards and his first rushing touchdown of the season in the 23–3 victory.
 Two weeks later against the Baltimore Ravens, he ran for 165 rushing yards and a career high three touchdowns in the 40–25 victory.
 Chubb was named AFC Offensive Player Of The Week.
 During Week 6 against the Seattle Seahawks, he rushed 20 times for 122 yards and two touchdowns in the 32–28 loss, moving to second in the league in rushing.
 After a Week 7 bye, Chubb had 131 yards but two lost fumbles in a 27–13 loss to the New England Patriots in Week 8.
 During Week 12 against the Miami Dolphins, he rushed 21 times for 106 yards and a touchdown and caught three passes for 58 yards in the 41–24 win.
-Chubb's 92 rushing yards against the Pittsburgh Steelers in Week 11 were enough to move him past Christian McCaffrey for the league lead.
+Chubb's 92 rushing yards against the Steelers in Week 11 were enough to move him past Christian McCaffrey for the league lead.
 During Week 14, Chubb had his sixth 100-yard game with 106 yards (99 of them in the second half) in the 27–19 win over the Cincinnati Bengals.
 In the next game against the Arizona Cardinals, he finished with 127 rushing yards and a 33-yard touchdown in the 24–38 loss.
 He earned his first Pro Bowl nomination for his 2019 season.

 Chubb finished his second season with 1,494 rushing yards and eight touchdowns along with 36 receptions for 278 yards.
 His 1,494 rushing yards were the second-highest behind Derrick Henry, who rushed for 1,540 yards.
 He was ranked 36th by his fellow players on the NFL Top 100 Players of 2020.